dsc-courses/practice.dsc40a.com/problems/fa22-midterm/fa22-midterm-q03.md

 # BEGIN SOLUTION

-The mean squared loss is more sensitive to outliers and removing data changes the mean more.
+The mean squared loss is more sensitive to outliers than absolute loss, and removing data changes the mean more.
 Therefore, removing $y_7$ affects $h_2^*$ more than $h_1^*$.